tushartushar/DbDeo/README.md

 The entry file for the project is Main.py

 ##BasicDbMetrics
-This project computes basic database metrics such as number of select, insert, and create table statements per repository.
+- This project computes basic database metrics such as number of select, insert, and create table statements per repository.
 The entry file for the project is Main.py
+- Use ProgLangMetrics.py to compute number of files belonging to major programming language as well as total LOC, and total number of files in a set of repositories.

+##DbDeo
+This project analyzes database code and detect database smells.
+Currently, it supports detection of following database smells:
+- Compound Attribute
+- Adjacency List
+- God Table
+- Values in Column Definition
+- Metadata as Data
+- Multicolumn Attribute
+- Clone Tables
+- Duplicate Column Names
+- Index Shotgun
+- Obsolete Column Types